-There are, however, sites that offer free-to-use images that are acceptable for any purpose.
-We’ve made a list of the best royalty-free image sources as a resource for your app development projects.
+Luckily, there are many sites that offer free-to-use images that are acceptable to use for any purpose.
+We’ve made a list of the best royalty-free image sources as a resource for your website and app development projects.
 Most of these sites offer images under Creative Commons licensing.

 What is Creative Commons?